0ab2bcf6/clrp-sa/README.md

 # Capacitated Location-Routing Problem (CLRP) Solver

-This repository provides a framework for solving the Capacitated Location-Routing Problem (CLRP) using different solver methods.
-It includes instance data, a data loader, and implemented solvers such as a simple greedy algorithm and a simulated annealing (SA) approach.
+This repository provides a framework for solving the Capacitated Location-Routing Problem (CLRP) using different interfaces and solver methods.
+It includes instance data, a data loader, and implemented solvers such as a simple greedy algorithm, a solver using the gurobi optimizer and a simulated annealing (SA) approach.

 # TODOs
+- as for now, the code is largely untested.
 - fix cost function in `solution.py`: there's a bug in the cost function that causes travel cost from depot to first customer in secondary routes to not be calculated
-- implement `gurobisolver.py`: as for now, the code is gpt generated and in parts just wrong and not functional
+- implement `gurobisolver.py`: as for now, the code is untested
 - meaningful and consistent integration of `Logger` in solver classes

 ## Features